 World War II and the Proposed Civic Auditorium and War Memorial Building

 La Mesa’s home-front involvement in World War II resulted in wartime recognition of our military heroes as well as plans for a more permanent memorial.
-Starting in 1943, the City of La Mesa erected a billboard at the northwest corner of Spring Street and La Mesa Boulevard that listed La Mesa residents who were in military service.
-The billboard would be taken down in 1946.
+Starting in 1943, the City of La Mesa erected a billboard at the northwest corner of Spring Street and La Mesa Boulevard that listed La Mesa residents who were in military service (the billboard was taken down in 1946.
 During the same time, it was clear to city officials that La Mesa and the region’s exponential population growth would require a similar expansion of civic government and facilities.

 In early 1943, Mayor Ben Polak brought together a group of civic and business leaders, along with planning consultants, to create the “Greater La Mesa Committee.”
 After a year of planning, the committee identified the city’s No. 1 postwar priority as a new War Memorial Auditorium.